 One of the chief fascinations of surgery is the management of wounded vessels and avoidance of hemorrhage.
 The only weapon with which the unconscious patient can immediately retaliate upon the incompetent surgeon is hemorrhage.
 If he bleeds to death, it may be presumed that the surgeon is to blame.
-Whereas if he dies of infection or shock or from an unphysiological operative performance, the surgeon incompetence may not be so evident.
+Whereas if he dies of infection or shock or from an unphysiological operative performance, the surgeon’s incompetence may not be so evident.

 William S. Halsted

 But his overall results were spectacular.
 The main yardstick of all complications at that time was the infection rate, and his was exceptionally low.
-It was happening in times, when just a few years before surgical infection was almost expected to happen.
+It was happening in times, when just a few years before, surgical infection was almost expected to happen.
 Both, meticulous hemostasis combined with pedantic antisepsis made his fame and the patients were flocking to his clinic from all over.
 Or he went to their homes accompanied by his team of nurses, technicians, hauling even his own equipment.
 And operations not infrequently were done on the kitchen table.
 If the patients were affluent, and quite many of them were, he charged fees in the range of several thousands of dollars, which in those times were real money.

-Nowadays we all know surgeons, who pride themselves, or are being described by staff, as fast, “speed demons.”
+Nowadays, we all know surgeons, who pride themselves, or are being described by staff, as fast, “speed demons.”
 It’s fine, if it doesn’t come with shortcuts and unnecessary roughness.
-After all, the time patient spends under the anesthesia on the operating table, is not totally harmless.
+After all, the time the patient spends under the anesthesia on the operating table, is not totally harmless.
 And sequential scheduling surgery within the allotted time puts time restrains on everyone.

 So speed, or precision?

 But nothing beats the great feeling of an accomplishment after a well done surgery.
 You know it.
-Everything clicks, there is no setbacks, no ‘oopses’, no drama.
+Everything clicks, there are no setbacks, no ‘oopses’, no drama.
 You finish the case, take your gown down, put it neatly in a trash bin, and follow with the gloves.
 Then you say ‘thank you’ to your operating team.
 You feel like a conductor in the Met after finishing the Fifth Symphony.
 It’s time to bow and leave the stage.
 And have coffee in the doctor’s lounge.

 Then you marvel, how quickly your patient recovers.
 And he and his family sign your prizes for the rest of their lives.